aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-beans.md

 The easiest way to register a bean is to add the `@Component` annotation to a class.
 At application startup, Aspectran's classpath scanner will automatically detect it and register it as a bean.

+The `@Component` annotation serves as the primary entry point for all annotation-based configuration.
+Other configuration annotations such as `@Bean`, `@Aspect`, `@Schedule`, and `@Profile` are only processed if they are on a class that is also marked with `@Component`.
+If these annotations are used on a class without `@Component`, they will be ignored, and a warning will be logged at startup.
+Therefore, always start by adding `@Component` to any class you intend to configure with annotations.

 ```java
 package com.example.myapp.service;